Gastroenteritis in Cats

 How is gastroenteritis treated?

-Medical treatment may also include:
+Medical treatment may also include the following:

 • Antibiotics (e.g., metronidazole, ampicillin) may be administered if the clinical signs are severe or if diagnostic tests suggest a bacterial infection.

-• Anti-emetic or anti-vomiting medications, such as maropitant (Cerenia®) or metoclopramide (Reglan®), may be given to your cat.
+• Anti-emetic or anti-vomiting medications such as maropitant (Cerenia®) or metoclopramide (Reglan®) may be given to your cat.

-• Gastrointestinal protectants, such as famotidine (Pepcid®) or ranitidine (Zantac®), may be used to prevent stomach ulcers.
+• Gastrointestinal protectants such as famotidine (Pepcid®) or ranitidine (Zantac®) may be used to prevent stomach ulcers.

 What is the prognosis for gastroenteritis?